Evangelical Association of Theological Field Educators (EATFE)

 Presbyterian/Reformed Theological Field Educators (PRTFE)

-As an evangelical, I find the ATFE workshops on the normal topics, from mentoring to developing cross-cultural experiences, helpful and challenging to rethink the program direction for my students.
-I find the broader conversations engaged during ATFE easy to utilize or theologically nuance for my constituency base.
-On the other hand, my caucus, EATFE, focuses deeply on a single issue at its conferences; for example, standards of accreditation and theological reflection were covered in our last two meetings.
-It turns out that no matter the theological grid, we all experience the same set of issues and concerns with our students and respective institutions.
-I find in both organizations a wealth of knowledge that is astonishing.
-Who needs to start from scratch when someone else has already started to address my questions?!
+As an evangelical, I find the ATFE workshops on the “normal” topics - from mentoring to developing cross-cultural experiences - helpful and challenging to rethink our program’s direction for my students.
+I find the broader conversations engaged during ATFE easy to utilize and theologically nuance for my constituency base.
+On the other hand, my caucus, EATFE, focuses on a single issue at conferences, for example, standards of accreditation and theological reflection were primary topics in our last two meetings.
+It turned out, no matter the theological grid, we all experience the same set of issues and concerns with our students and respective institutions.
+Both the caucus and larger organization offer an astonishing wealth of knowledge.
+Who needs to start from scratch when someone else is already starting to address my questions?

-I also attend ATFE to compare ideas and programs with more schools because it often has over 100 attendees and EATFE, even as the largest caucus, has only 30 attendees.
-When I first started in field education both groups were vital to me for the diversity of program structures alone.
-Now with the diversity in my own student body, I attend both because my students vary across 25 denominations—let alone the backgrounds from their youth which they sometimes hope to return and serve.
-Staying connected to and aware of what other schools are encountering and how they are training their students helps personalize my internship program for each student.
+I also attend ATFE to compare ideas and programs with more schools and members.
+Te Biennial Consultation of has over 100 attendees, and EATFE, even as the largest caucus, has only 30 attendees.
+When I first started in field education, both groups were vital to me for the diversity of program structures alone.
+How, with the theological diversity in my own student body, I attend both as our students vary across 25 different denominations.
+We want to equip them to best serve the areas of their youth, where many intend to return after graduation.
+As I stay connected to and aware of what other schools are encountering as well as how they train their students, I am able to further customize our internship program for each student.

-I also am in a unique situation because I oversee a larger team and many other colleagues are the only field educators at their school.
+Having a larger team places me in a unique situation, as many colleagues are the only field educators at their school.
 The camaraderie and shared fellowship at both conferences is tremendously helpful to reduce the isolation of being the solo field educator at any school.
 And even with a local team, hearing from those outside my tradition sustains my passion for field education and constantly challenges me to not grow stagnant.

-Finally, I need to share that these two groups are some of the best colleagues I have found in academia; they are supportive and sincere which in the academy, feels rarer than it should be.
+Finally, I need to share these groups are some of the best colleagues I have found in academia.
+They are supportive and sincere, which, unfortunately, feels like a rarity in the academy.
 Seeing these colleagues at ATFE and EATFE makes each conference vital to maintaining my focus on my calling as a field educator.
-And as a fifteen-year veteran, I sincerely believe I would not have made it this long without the prayers (and chocolate) of such like-minded colleagues.
+As a 15 year veteran, I sincerely believe I would not have made it this long without the prayers (and chocolate) of such devoted colleagues.